 Professor Jacqui Close is a consultant in Orthogeriatrics at the Prince of Wales Hospital in Sydney and Clinical Director of the Falls, Balance and Injury Research Centre at Neuroscience Research Australia.
 She trained in the UK and moved to Australia in 2005.
 Her research interests range from injury epidemiology, to intervention studies and implementation research.
 She has published over 150 papers and her research is currently focused on injury prevention in dementia, hip fracture care and care of older people in surgery.
 She sits on a number of State and National committees in relation to Older People, is the Co-Chair of the ANZ Hip Fracture Registry Steering Group.

-Professor Sandy Middleton is Professor of Nursing and Director of the Nursing Research Institute, a joint initiative between St Vincent's Health Australia (Sydney) and Australian Catholic University.
+Professor Sandy Middleton is Professor of Nursing and Director of the Nursing Research Institute a joint initiative between St Vincent’s Health Australia (Sydney) and Australian Catholic University.
 She has been successful in obtaining funding as a chief investigator on 56 grants attracting funding of over $14.5M.
 Her particular interest is in stroke and implementation research.
-She is a member of the National Stroke Foundation Clinical Council, the National Health and Medical Research Council Translation Faculty, a Director of the St Vincent's Clinic Board, and Chair of the Steering Committee of the Australian Stroke Clinical Registry.
+She is a member of the National Stroke Foundation Clinical Council, the NHMRC Translation Faculty, a Director of the St Vincent’s Clinic Board, and Chair of the Steering Committee of the Australian Stroke Clinical Registry.

 Tomas Ratoni is a Paediatric Clinical Nurse Consultant.
-He has a background primarily in paediatric critical care and paediatric and neonatal retrieval medicine.
-More recently, has discovered a taste for general paediatrics.
+He has a background primarily in paediatric critical care and paediatric and neonatal retrieval medicine and more recently has discovered a taste for general paediatrics.
 He has a passion for teaching and is an instructor for Australian Paediatric Life Support.

 Jenny has degrees in Arts, Applied Science and Commerce.
 She was a founding member of the Southern NSW Local Health District Board and has been the Chair for four years.
 She is also a member of the Nursing and Midwifery Council of NSW.
 She has spent 24 years in the retirement and aged care sector, mainly in the rural and regional environment but also in Canberra.
 The integration of services across organisational, governmental and funding boundaries has been a point of focus for much of Jenny’s career.
 Quality assurance systems built for and around the care recipient are a particular passion, along with development of the optimum devolved system – one that is responsive, tailored, empowered, supported and accountable.
 Jenny lives on the far south coast of NSW, with her wonderful family – her husband and two daughters.

 Professor Wilson is Director of the Menzies Centre for Health Policy at the University of Sydney and leads the Australian Prevention Partnership Centre.
 His research interests concern the application of epidemiology to informing decision making in clinical medicine, public health, and health service policy and planning.
 His specific areas of interest are chronic disease prevention and management.
+His specific areas of interest are chronic disease prevention and management.
 His previous non-academic roles include Deputy Director-General, Policy, Planning and Resourcing, Queensland Health, and Chief Health Officer, and Deputy Director-General, Public Health, NSW Health.